whenglobed/gostak-translator/README.md

 others are left in English, but most of the verbs and nouns are completely alien.
 Many of the objects and actions being described are also alien, in the strong sense of having no exact analogue on Earth.
 Because the game is text-only, most of the challenge is extracting meaning from context clues, and many of the definitions used in this translator are my own guesses.
-Furthermore, many Gostakian words are left unchanged where I felt they had no translation, such as the names of creatures (including the titular gostaks themselves).

 #### Translation:
 The input is tokenized using whitespace as a delimiter.
 Newlines are preserved in the output.